 LaTrina Massey, M.P.H., is the assistant director of community outreach and education.
 In this role, she establishes relationships with community stakeholders and ensures Community Advisory Board members are connected and informed of the work being done in the Community Outreach and Engagement office.
 She is located in our regional office in Tallahassee at the Bond Community Health Center, a federally qualified health center, to expand the center’s reach and address disparities in the Big Bend area.
 She graduated with her Master of Public Health from Florida Agricultural and Mechanical University.

-Norman Morikawa is a research assistant with the Office of Community Outreach and Engagement.
+Norman Morikawa is a clinical research coordinator with the Office of Community Outreach and Engagement.

 Selena Ortega is a research assistant with the Office of Community Outreach and Engagement.